prashant-subedi/Fanfiction-Recommender-System/README.md

 * First Task will be to build the scrapper.
 * Then will build a simple enough website.
 * After this will tryout different alogrithms and compare performances.

+# Running the spider
+* User start_crawler.sh to run the crawler
+* Remember to create config.sh from config.sh.sample